AngryCarrot789/WhatIsThisThing/setting-up/README_FIRST_DONT_RUN_SETUP.md

 At some point, once I can figure out how to, I will make maybe an Ant script to do all of this for us, since it's tedious do this over and over again to test things

+Also, to prevent your mod being loaded twice when debugging again, delete our mod folder and file in `ModMaking/mcp62/bin/minecraft`

 > #### Explanations:
 > Step 1: copies the compilation output into `ModMaking/mcp62/bin/minecraft`, which is where the deobfuscated but compiled minecraft client source code is stored.
 >